-- points based on 2017 data and using an approximate distribution of 10% A's, 20% B's, 40% C's, 20% D's, and 10% F's. - the scaled score will be used to determine the comprehensive schools (lowest 5%) a rank ordering method based on the Closing the Gaps domain score of campuses as outlined in Section (v).
+In effort to align identification of comprehensive support and improvement schools with the state's A-F rating system, TEA will utilize a rank ordering method based on the overall composite score of campuses on the three domains outlined in Section (v) on page 26.
 The Agency will identify at least the lowest five percent scoring campuses that receive Title I, Part A funds for comprehensive support.

-This alignment of the Closing the Gaps domain and federal comprehensive identification will allow the state to maximize support and resources for those campuses that are in greatest need of assistance, while minimizing confusion from multiple identifications.
+This alignment of the state A-F system and federal comprehensive identification will allow the state to maximize support and resources for those campuses that are in greatest need of assistance, while minimizing confusion from multiple identifications.
 Additionally, the intervention actions outlined in subsections (e) and (g) below are aligned with state statutory requirements, thereby minimizing the duplication of requirements.

-d.
+- b.
 Comprehensive Support and Improvement Schools.
-Describe the State's methodology for identifying all public high schools in the State failing to graduate one third or more of their students for comprehensive support and improvement.

-If a campus does not obtain a 67 percent four-year graduation rate for the All Students group, the campus will be automatically identified for comprehensive support and improvement.
+Describe the State's methodology for identifying all public high schools in the State failing to graduate one third or more of their students for comprehensive support and improvement. - If a campus does not obtain a 67 percent four-year graduation rate, the campus will be automatically identified for comprehensive support and improvement. - c.

-e.
 Comprehensive Support and Improvement Schools.
 Describe the methodology by which the State identifies public schools in the State receiving Title I, Part A funds that have received additional targeted support under ESEA section 1111(d)(2)(C) (based on identification as a school in which any subgroup of students, on its own, would lead to identification under ESEA section 1111(c)(4)(D)(i)(I) using the State's methodology under ESEA section 1111(c)(4)(D)) and that have not satisfied the statewide exit criteria for such schools within a State-determined number of years.